Skip to main content

 Share search access with the right people

 You can share Knowledge bases with individuals, groups, or your entire workspace.
 Use Viewer access when someone should search documents, and Editor access when they should also add, remove, or manage documents.
+Workspace admins have full control over all Knowledge bases.

-Delete Knowledge base
+Open the Knowledge base

 Choosing the right setup

-Knowledge bases work best when you need search across many documents.
+Knowledge bases work best when you need to search across many documents.
 Use the options below when you want to work directly with files or give an Agent access to the same reference material.

 Use a Folder to work with files